jelena-builds/Static-Website-Hosting-on-AWS-S3-CloudFront/README.md

 # Static Website Hosting with S3 and CloudFront

 ## Overview

-This project demonstrates how to deploy a static website using AWS services.
-The website is hosted on Amazon S3 and distributed globally using CloudFront as a Content Delivery Network (CDN).
+This project shows how to deploy a static website on AWS using Amazon S3 and CloudFront.
+The website is hosted in S3 and delivered globally through CloudFront for improved performance and availability.

 ---

 ## Architecture
-User → CloudFront → S3 (static website)
+User → CloudFront → S3 (Static Website)

 ---

 ## Services Used
 - Amazon S3 (static website hosting)
-- CloudFront (content delivery and caching)
+- Amazon CloudFront (content delivery and caching)

 ---

-## Implementation Steps
+## Configuration Steps

-### 1. Website Creation
+### Website Creation
-- Created a simple HTML page (`index.html`)
+- Created a simple HTML page (index.html)

-### 2. S3 Bucket Setup
+### S3 Bucket Setup
 - Created an S3 bucket
 - Disabled block public access
 - Enabled static website hosting
 - Uploaded website files
+-

-### 3. Bucket Policy
+### Bucket Policy
-- Configured a policy to allow public read access
+- Configured a bucket policy to allow public read access
+-

-### 4. CloudFront Distribution
+### CloudFront Distribution
 - Created a CloudFront distribution
-- Configured S3 as the origin
+- Configured the S3 bucket as the origin
-- Set default root object to `index.html`
+- Set default root object to index.html
 - Enabled HTTP to HTTPS redirection

 ---

-## Features
+## Functionality
-- Static website hosting
+- Hosted a static website using Amazon S3
-- Global content delivery via CDN
+- Delivered content globally using CloudFront
-- Reduced latency through caching
+- Improved performance using caching
-- Secure access using HTTPS
+- Enabled HTTPS access via CloudFront

 ---